Mick235711/Beijing-Subway-Tools/docs/tools.md

                         Include lines
   -x EXCLUDE_LINES, --exclude-lines EXCLUDE_LINES
                         Exclude lines
+  --exclude-virtual     Exclude virtual transfers --exclude-single      Exclude single-direction lines -d {single_station,station,distance,fare}, --data-source {single_station,station,distance,fare}
+                        Path criteria
 ```

 Show the shortest/longest N station distance figures.
 Do not consider trains, so no parameter like `-a` and `-f`.

+Specifying `--data-source` can affect how the station distances are computed:
+- `single_station` only shows the distance between adjacent stations
+- `station` shows the distance between all stations, measured by stations traveled
+- `distance` shows the distance between all stations, measured by meters
+- `fare` shows the fare between all stations

+**NOTE: Fare mode may require several minutes to compute.**

 Example Usage:
 <pre>